 How might we be certain that we have a place with Christ?
 This passage of Scripture gives us two methods for knowing.
 A Christian ought to do everything Christ says for to him to do and to live as Christ needs him to live.
 And what does Jesus tell us to do?
 John answers “believe on the name of his Son Jesus Christ, and love one another” (1 John 3:23).
 Genuine Christian faith brings about a loving conduct, to that end John says that our conduct can assure us that we are the beneficiaries of Christ.

-“But whoso keepeth his word”, implies that we should incorporate our lives on God’s Word and incorporate God’s Word into our lives.
+“But whoso keepeth his word”, implies that we should base our lives on God’s Word and incorporate God’s Word into our lives.
 It lets us know how we are to live and how we are to serve him.
-(2 Timothy 2:15)

 The instruction to walk “as he walked” or living as Christ did does not mean picking twelve supporters, performing miracles, or for us to be executed.
-We cannot only duplicate the existence of Christ.
-He was God's Son, and he played a unique part in dying for the transgressions of mankind.
-For us to live today as Christ did, we should follow his lessons and his illustration of complete dutifulness to God the Father, and in cherishing service to other people.
-1 John 3:23; John 14:23; 1 John 4:12
+He was God's Son, and He played a unique part in dying for the transgressions of mankind.
+For us to live today as Christ did, we should follow His lessons and His illustration of complete dutifulness to God the Father, and in cherishing service to other people, and thus live as Christ lived.